guardian/goo/README.md

 ----------

 A new version of `frontend-goo-tool` can be uploaded to the [Guardian Github](https://github.com/guardian/guardian.github.com) releases Maven repository.
+This project is configured so developers can run `publish` for a local-file maven publish.

 A copy of the locally-published maven project `frontend-goo-tool`is expected to be added to the [maven repository](https://github.com/guardian/guardian.github.com/tree/master/maven/repo-releases/com/gu/frontend-goo-tool_2.10).
 Remember to do the following: